 Effects of Air Pollution and People at Risk

-The effects of air pollution in Delhi include serious health risks, especially for people who already suffer from some kind of respiratory problems.
-Any person exposed to the serious conditions of air pollution are at a risk of developing various health problems.
+The effects of air pollution in Delhi include serious health risks, especially for people who already suffer from some kind of respiratory problem.
+Any person exposed to the serious conditions of air pollution is at risk of developing various health problems.
 However, the danger is higher among babies, young children, elderly people as well as individuals suffering from any type of respiratory problems such as COPD or asthma need to take extra precautions.
 Even a small increase in dust levels and concentration can aggravate the symptoms of asthma, COPD, and many other respiratory problems.
 The pollution levels also pose a higher risk of developing long-term health issues.

 Ways to Stay Safe from Air Pollution

 The alarming situation makes it necessary to take precautionary measures to stay safe and avoid any kind of long-term problems.
-Exposure to pollution leads to irritation in the eyes, throat, skin, asthma attacks, hay fever and other respiratory problems.
+Exposure to pollution leads to irritation in the eyes, throat, skin, asthma attacks, hay fever, and other respiratory problems.
 Health experts have advised the residents of Delhi/NCR to wear masks and stay indoors, especially when the pollution levels are high.
 The condition also has an impact on the indoor air quality, which is the reason why you need to take necessary precautions even if you stay indoors.
 Here are some of the ways to stay safe from pollution:

 - Avoid morning walks

-- Place air purifying plants in homes and offices
+- Place air-purifying plants in homes and offices

 - Wear a mask whenever you go out